Kind: Subsystem

 - VS11: Oversize Vehicle Warning

-- VS12: Pedestrian and Cyclist Safety
+- VS12: Vulnerable Road User Safety

 - VS13: Intersection Safety Warning and Collision Avoidance